+The HAPI-FHIR Terminology Server provides an implementation of several FHIR terminology resources.
 The three primary FHIR terminology resources include:

-Code Systems -This resource publishes lists of codes, where the codes can be related to definitions, so they have a known meaning.
+Code Systems - This resource publishes lists of codes, where the codes can be related to definitions, so they have a known meaning.
 Some code systems are well known, such as SNOMED CT, LOINC, and RxNorm.
 Each code system in FHIR is identified by a system uniform resource identifier (URI) and an object identifier (OID).